 The statue of De La Salle by Lejeune was unveiled in 1952.
-In the 17th century it is likely that a statue of Our Lady occupied the niche currently occupied by Lejeune’s statue.
-The base of the niche carries the date of the restoration of the building in the renaissance style – 1545.
+In the 17th century a statue of Our Lady likely occupied the niche currently occupied by Lejeune’s statue.
+The base of the niche carries the date of the restoration of the building in the Renaissance style of 1545.

-Reims has an illuminated night tour which uses the Hotel De La Salle as its starting point.
+Fun Fact: Reims has an illuminated night tour with Hotel De La Salle as its starting point.

 The pilgrim should note the following details around the House: